CeetronSolutions/webviz-plugin-boilerplate/tutorial/text/tutorial.md

 ## Implementing the plugin

+### Initial setup

 Let's get started implementing the plugin.
 The most important part in the beginning is the structure.
 A good practice is to create a folder for all the views and one file for storing all the elements' IDs.
-Moreover, we create our `plugin.py` file.
+In addition, we create our `_plugin.py` and `__init__.py`s file (one inside the main and one in the `views` folder).

 ![Plugin views](./assets/initial-setup.png)

-###
+### Plugin file